Home

 The advantage of gels is that it doesn’t take long to suck down a couple hundred calorie packet in a hurry.
 They’re great for when you decide to move on after a herd of elk, rather than stopping for a more time consuming and noisy energy snack.
 Or while packing an animal out and your hands are filthy, as the sun is quickly fading to dark.

-Gels come in convenient pouches.
+Single serve gels come in convenient pouches.
 You tear off the end and squeeze the thick boost of energy gel into your mouth.
 Gulp some water and off you go.
 Some gels can be purchased in bulk and carried in small bottles with a pop up drink spout, so you don’t have to mess with tearing packages while in the field.
-At risk of repeating myself, gels are great backpack foods and full of quick and sustained energy calories while elk hunting.
+Gels are great backpack foods and full of quick and sustained energy calories while elk hunting.

-Be mindful of smells that you carry with you in the presence of elk, or you’ll only hear elk as they run away.
+Be mindful of smells that you carry with you in the presence of elk.
 Use a zip lock baggy for food and wipe your hands and face with a scent neutralizing wipe or spray after eating an energy snack.

 • Trail Mix (nuts, dried fruit, cereal, candy, etc.)